pliancy/guru-cli/README.md

 **_Note: This project is still a work in progress.
 It is currently in active development.
 Use at your own risk!_**

-This tool was made for us at Pliancy to solve some problems we were commonly running into.
+This tool was made for us at Pliancy to augment the Guru administration experience.
 We hope it's useful to others as well!

 It currently provides the following features:

-- Search all cards with a powerful query language supporting regex in the title, content, collection, and board metadata.
+- *Search all cards* with a powerful query language supporting regex in the title, content, collection, and board metadata.
-- Verify any card administratively by generating an API token for that owner of that card and using it to verify it (working around Guru's limitation of only assigned verifier being able to verify a card)
+- *Verify any card*.
+This works by generating an API token for the card's owner and using it to verify.
+- *Verify expired cards*
-- Find and replace across all Guru cards with regex support, optional filtering, and powerful preview.
+- *Find and replace* across all Guru cards with regex support, optional filtering, and powerful preview.
-- Backup your guru cards to JSON format.
+- *Backup your cards* to JSON format.

 ## Installation